-- Disciplinary action should not be taken unless there is an obvious need for it. - The reason for the disciplinary action should be made clear.
-In case of negative action, the statement of the reasons should be accompanied by an explanation of the manner in which the disciplinary action can be avoided in the future. - Reproof or reprimand should be given as soon as possible after the occurrence of the act.
-Right timing is important. - Never discipline anyone in the presence of others. - When disciplinary action has been given, the superior should resume a normal attitude with her/his subordinate. - Discipline should be considered constructive, it should show the offender how to correct her/his errors and leave him willing to change for the better. - Document all disciplinary actions taken on employees
+- Disciplinary action should not be taken unless there is a need for it. - The reason for the disciplinary action should be made clear.
+In case of negative action, the statement of the reasons should be accompanied by an explanation of the manner in, which the disciplinary action can be avoided in the future. - Reproof or reprimand should be given as soon as possible after the occurrence of the act.
+Right timing is important. - Use proper wordings in disciplining employees anyone in the presence of others. - When disciplinary action has been given, the superior should resume a normal attitude with her/his subordinate. - Discipline should be considered constructive, it should show the offender how to correct her/his errors and leave him willing to change for the better. - Document all disciplinary actions taken on employees - Offenses and disciplinary actions will be set to zero every year.
+There will be documentation of every offense and these offenses will be a valid ground for termination should employee commit consecutive offenses for two (2) years.